-We awoke to our second day of dreary skies today and even before I opened the drapes I could sense that the day would be chilly.
+We awoke to our second day of dreary skies in a row, and even before we opened the drapes I could sense that the day would be chilly.
 Sure enough, the window glass was cold, promising we’d need every bit of the warm clothing we had packed.

 But why Wertheim am Main?

-Wertheim’s old town sits smack dab on a tiny point of land at the spot where the Tauber River joins the Main River.
-As we stepped off the ship we realized that Captain Oliver couldn’t have docked any closer to the spot if he had tried.
-I laughed to myself: For sure, the ship will be easy to find on the way back!
+Burg Wertheim’s old town sits smack dab on a tiny point of land at the spot where the Tauber flows into the Main River.
+Captain Oliver couldn’t have docked any closer to Burg Wertheim if he had tried.
+I laughed to myself: For sure, the ship will be easy to find when we return!

-Thanks to the surrounding mountains and the proximity of the two rivers Wertheim has endured repeated floods.
+Thanks to the surrounding mountains and the proximity of the two rivers, Wertheim has endured repeated floods.
 Many times, the waters had risen to nearly apocalyptic proportions.
-Just as we had seen in Passau, many of the old town structures have markers that show just how high the water has been over the centuries.
+Just as we had seen in Passau, many of the old town’s structures have markers that show just how high the water has been over the centuries.
 Our guide took us to one of them.